 Most TRIP members who are eligible for Medicare Parts A and B before October 1, 2019 must enroll in one of the TRAIL Medicare Advantage plans offered in his/her county of residence in order to keep TRIP insurance coverage after December 31, 2019.

 What if I’m already enrolled in a TRAIL insurance plan?

 You have two options:

 - If you want to make a change to your TRAIL insurance coverage or add a dependent, the fall Open Enrollment Period is the time when you can make that change.

 What if I turn 65 during 2020 and I’m NOT eligible for Medicare?

-You must provide proof of Medicare ineligibility from SSA.
+You must provide proof of Medicare ineligibility from the SSA.
 You may enroll in TRIP coverage, but your premium will be based on the Age 65 Not Medicare Primary rate.
 You are not eligible to enroll in a TRAIL plan.

 Is a TRAIL Medicare Advantage plan still Medicare?

 Yes.
 This type of Medicare Advantage plan, also known as an MAPD plan, is a Medicare-approved plan that combines the different parts of Medicare - Part A, Part B and Part D – into one plan.
 Since Medicare Advantage plans are a type of Medicare, you must continue to pay your federal Medicare premiums in order to remain enrolled in TRAIL.